 - 1. The application portal will automatically calculate the PVWatts estimated production for an application as well as the associated 15-year contractual REC delivery amount rounded down to the whole REC.
 The PVWatts capacity factor will be calculated automatically by the portal using PVWatts Version 5 and the following inputs: - a.
 System address as entered by the Approved Vendor - b.
 Module type: Standard - c.
 System losses: 14% - d.
 Array type will be based on Approved Vendor input for system type using the following: Fixed open rack for non-tracking ground mount systems, Fixed roof mount for non-tracking roof mounted systems, 1-Axis for single axis tracking systems, and 2-Axis for dual axis tracking systems - e.
 Tilt angle: Tilt angle entered by Approved Vendor - f.
 Azimuth angle: Azimuth angle entered by Approved Vendor - g.
 DC/AC ratio: Actual ratio based on Approved Vendor inputs for DC and AC capacity - h.
 Inverter Efficiency: As entered by Approved Vendor.
 If blank a default of 96% will be used. - i.
 Degradation: 0.5% per year.
 Alternative degradation rates will not be accepted. - 2.
-Applicants can also use an alternative capacity factor, which may be larger than the PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.18 Approved Vendors can always choose a capacity factor lower than the PVWatts or alternative capacity factor if they determine it is appropriate. - 3.
+Applicants can also use an alternative capacity factor, which may be larger than the PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.30 Approved Vendors can always choose a capacity factor lower than the PVWatts or alternative capacity factor if they determine it is appropriate. - 3.
 Any proposed alternate capacity factor that is calculated using a proprietary third-party software tool may be subject to audit by the Program Administrator.
 This may include a requirement that the Approved Vendor provide a copy of the third-party software tool with appropriate licenses to the Program Administrator as well as providing all inputs to the tool in a manner which will allow the Program Administrator to replicate the generation claimed.
+This will only be required on a case-by-case basis as determined by the Program Administrator who will conduct both random and targeted audits of alternate capacity factors.

-18 Alternative capacity factors should include an assumption of 0.5% annual degradation and be based on the inverter's AC rating.
+30 Alternative capacity factors should include an assumption of 0.5% annual degradation and be based on the inverter's AC rating.